matbanfi/cellular-automata-tumour-growth-chemotherapy-model/README.md

 This project was developed as part of a university assignment and is based on the paper:

-> *A Cellular Automata Model of Chemotherapy Effects on Tumour Growth.*
+> *A Cellular Automata Model of Chemotherapy Effects on Tumour Growth*

 Please refer to the report included in this repository for a detailed description of the implementation and the experimental results.